ArsenSaidov/arsik-ethical-ai-standard/docs/philosophy.md

 # Philosophy

-Ethical principles of The Arsik Continuum.
+Core ethical principles of The Arsik Continuum.